CodeByZach/sublime_override_audit/README.md

 importantly to  provide warnings to you when the file you are overriding has been changed by its author so you can determine what course of action to take.

-If you're new to OverrideAudit, there is an [introductory video](https://www.youtube.com/watch?v=qYeli46frR8) available which shows some of the key features.
+If you're new to OverrideAudit, you can visit the [homepage documentation](https://odatnurd.net/overrideaudit/).
+There is an [introductory video](https://www.youtube.com/watch?v=qYeli46frR8) available which shows some of the key features.

 -------------------------------------------------------------------------------